- Your Data

 - SurveyMonkey Audience Policies

-Get links to SurveyMonkey Audience privacy, confidentiality, and legal information, learn what to do if your survey contains potentially offensive content, and review the Content Policy to ensure that the content of your survey meets our requirements.
+Get links to SurveyMonkey Audience privacy, confidentiality, and legal information, learn what to do if your survey contains potentially offensive content, and review the Acceptable Uses Policy to ensure that the content of your survey meets our requirements.

 - Accessibility at SurveyMonkey